Eastern Collegiate Hockey Association

 Established in 1991, the Eastern Collegiate Hockey Association is a hockey-only college athletic conference whose members are East Coast schools.
 The ECHA is part of the American Collegiate Hockey Association Division 1.

 League Format

-ECHA members play each conference opponent twice, once at home and once away.
-In addition teams play non-league games against other ACHA member schools.
-At the conclusion of the regular season in February the league holds a championship tournament.
+ECHA members play each conference opponent twice, once at home and once away, with some flexibility for opponents with longer travel times.
+3 points are awarded for a regulation win, 2 points are awarded for an overtime or shootout win, and 1 points is awarded for an overtime or shootout loss.
+Teams also play non-league games against other ACHA member schools.
+At the conclusion of the regular season in February the league holds a championship tournament, which is a single elimination with teams seeded based on the regular season standings.
 At the conclusion of the ECHA championship tournament, the ECHA regular season champions receive an automatic bid to the ACHA Men's Division I National Tournament.
+The ECHA tournament champion is awarded the A.J.
+Ruth Memorial Cup.